BRIEF-Fuji Latex to offer off-floor distribution of shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it will offer an off-floor distribution of 213,000 shares on Tokyo Stock Exchange, from June 1 to June 5
+* Says it will offer an off-floor distribution of 212,000 shares on Tokyo Stock Exchange from June 1 to June 5

 * Offering price will be determined based on the closing share price of the day before the distribution